-Figure 2: Mesh plot depicting the extruded mesh in the PML region and the mesh on the ellipsoid surface.
+Figure 2: Illustration of the mesh on the boundary of the computational domain and the mesh on the ellipsoid surface.

 EXTERIOR FIELD

 After solving a pressure acoustics model, it is possible to determine the pressure outside the computational domain using the exterior field calculation feature.
 The exterior field calculation feature solves the Helmholtz-Kirchhoff (H-K) integral on the selected boundaries.
 The selected boundaries need to form a closed surface around all sources and scatterers.
 If the model has symmetries, these can be included.
 Note that two versions of the H-K integral exist, one that only determines the pressure at the infinity limit (an approximation to the H-K integral is then used) and one version that solves the full H-K integral.
 In this model, we use the full integral and can thus determine the exact exteriorfield pressure (including phase) at any point and distance outside the computational domain.